Peter-MacCallum-Cancer-Centre/GTRC-Net-Pretrained/README.md

 Pre-trained weights for segmentation of total tumor burden (TTB) in metastatic prostate cancer imaging with PSMA PET/CT, FDG PET/CT, and LuPSMA SPECT/CT
 Models trained on all cases in JNM manuscript but retrained to omit cases including in hidden test data for DEEP-PSMA Grand Challenge.
 Overall performance should be very similar to manuscript report.

-Scripts 00_*.py-06_*.py are for training based on segmented image data.
-For inference with pre-trained models, use GTRC.py (command line inference) and GTRC_Infer.py (python scriptable)
+For inference with pre-trained models, use GTRC.py (command line inference) and GTRC_Infer.py (python scriptable) Scripts 00_*.py-06_*.py are for training based on previously segmented image data and can be ignored if using pre-trained weights.

 Tested with Python version 3.11